 Ovarian cysts – Introduction

-Ovarian cysts or masses are common.
+Ovarian cysts are common.
 There are many different types, both benign and cancerous.
 Common symptoms associated with ovarian cysts are pain, swelling, bloatedness, hormonal effects.
 Occasionally there is intense pain if they twist and become gangrenous or rupture.
-Many cysts don’t give any symptoms and we regularly see women in our rooms at Glengarry hospital, Perth who have had them picked up whilst being examined or during an ultrasound for another reason.
+Many cysts don’t give any symptoms and we regularly see women in our rooms (at Glengarry hospital, Perth) who have had them picked up whilst being examined or during an ultrasound for another reason.

-Simple functional ovarian cysts can be monitored and left for 6 weeks with a repeat scan – many will resolve by themselves.
-They can also be suppressed using the contraceptive pill for a couple of menstrual cycles.
-This is particularly important in fertility, where cysts can interfere with ovarian stimulation to produce eggs.
+Simple functional ovarian cysts can be monitored with a repeat scan a few weeks later – many will resolve by themselves.
+Some can be suppressed using the contraceptive pill for a couple of menstrual cycles.
+This is particularly important in fertility, where some cysts can interfere with hormonal levels during ovarian stimulation.

 Ovarian cysts – Removal

-However, many cysts need to be removed with day case keyhole surgery (laparoscopy).
+Some cysts need to be removed with day case laparoscopic keyhole surgery.
 We can arrange this easily for you here at Glengarry Private Hospital, Perth.
-Recovery times are generally short with keyhole surgery, with most women back to normal in a week or so.
-We would probably do a laparoscopy or two every week for women with ovarian cysts here in Glengarry Hospital, Perth; we’re well used to doing these laparoscopy procedures.
+Recovery times are generally short with keyhole surgery, with most women mostly back to normal in a week or so.
+We probably do a laparoscopy or two every week for women with ovarian cysts here in Glengarry Hospital, Perth; so we’re well used to doing laparoscopy procedures.

 Functional ovarian cysts

 There are several different types of functional ovarian cysts.
 The commonest type is where an egg is not released from a follicle as normal.
-Instead the follicle grows further and becomes a functional cyst.
+Instead the follicle grows further or there is bleeding & it becomes a functional cyst.
 Most of these will be reabsorbed over time.
-This is less likely if they become large eg. larger than 5cm, or become compartmentalised with different sections within.
+Absorption is less likely if they become large eg. larger than 5cm, or become compartmentalised with different sections within.
+However, it still does happen.
 Another type of functional cyst occurs after egg release.
 Normally a corpus luteum forms after the egg is released from the ovary.
 This releases hormones and supports the lining of the womb.
 It then is absorbed and then a period occurs.
-Occasionally the corpus luteum persists and grows greater than 3cm, which can lead to menstrual irregularity and pain.
-Again, these ovarian cysts will often sort themselves out without intervention.
+Occasionally the corpus luteum persists and grows greater than average, which can lead to menstrual irregularity and pain.
+Again, these ovarian cysts are functional & will often sort themselves out without intervention.

 Endometriotic cysts (or chocolate cysts) are benign but can be particularly painful & troublesome.
-They are often stuck to the side of the pelvis, the bowel, the Fallopian tube or other ovary.
-They can require complex keyhole surgery to strip them off the various structures in the pelvis eg. bowel, ureters and remove them.
+They are often stuck to the side of the pelvis, the bowel, the Fallopian tube or the other ovary.
+They can require complex keyhole surgery to strip them off the various structures in the pelvis eg. bowel, ureters, and remove them.
 They can usually be picked up with ultrasound prior to surgery.
-Sometimes it’s a good idea to drain and deroof them first, give some medical treatment to shrink them, and only them strip them out of the ovary.
-This tactic is important in fertility patients with large endometriomas to preserve function of the ovaries and optimise egg retention.
+Small ones can be monitored untreated, particularly if ovarian reserve is an issue.
+Sometimes it’s a good idea to drain and deroof them first, give some medical treatment to shrink them, and only then strip them out of the ovary.
+This tactic is important in fertility patients with large endometriomas as reducing ovarian trauma preserves function of the ovaries and optimises egg reserve.

 Dermoid ovarian cysts

 These fascinating cysts do not resolve by themselves.
 They can contain hair, sweat glands, cartilage, sebum and quite often, teeth.
-They need to be removed when found.
+They need to be removed when found, unless they’re small.
 If they grow and rupture, the sebum within can cause terrible problems.
 There are special techniques to remove these cysts without spillage using keyhole surgery.
 Often the ovary can be preserved.

 Haemorrhagic ovarian cysts